 Clear policies make all the difference

 So next time a public holiday rolls around, don’t assume you’re owed the day, or the pay.
-Check your contract first.
+Check your contract first, and make sure you understand how these policies apply to you.